Sunday Times and USA TODAY bestseller * Optioned for film by Voltage Pictures and director Rod Lurie

 At 16, Tessie Cartwright was found in a Texas field, barely alive, piled into a half-dug grave with a strangled college student and a scattering of unidentified bones.
-Tessie remembered nothing about how she came to be there and, for the eighteen years since, she has been known in serial killer lore as the surviving Black-Eyed Susan.
+Tessie remembers nothing about how she came to be there and, for the last eighteen years, has been known in serial killer lore as the surviving Black-Eyed Susan.
 The media nicknamed the victims for the yellow carpet of wildflowers that flourished in the ditch where they were dumped.

 Almost two decades later, the man who was captured and convicted of the murders sits on Death Row about to be executed.
 A group of Texas lawyers dedicated to turning over unjust verdicts believe his proclamation of innocence, as does a famous forensic scientist.
 The team appeals to Tessa Cartwright, now an artist and single mother, to undergo hypnosis to retrieve her lost memories and to share drawings she produced in experimental therapy as a 16-year-old.
 They don’t know that Tessa is hiding a painful secret.
 For years, she’s stumbled across black-eyed Susans planted in very personal places.
 Is the real killer still out there, taunting her?
 The story races back and forth in time, between the teen-age Tessie and the woman she has become, determined to find her memory and the truth.